-Early Civilization games and especially Sid Meiers Alpha Centauri are focused on Green Aesop and dangers of science.
-The games show in full extend that of course, pollution and rampart exploitation of resources is bad and uncontrolled, unethical scientific development leads to more harm than good things, but advanced industry and technology allows us create thing our ancestors didn't even dream about and secure better future for our children.
+Early Civilization games and especially Sid Meier’s Alpha Centauri are focused on Green Aesop and dangers of science.
+The games show in full extent that of course, pollution and rampart exploitation of resources is bad and uncontrolled, unethical scientific development leads to more harm than good things, but advanced industry and technology allows us create things our ancestors didn't even dream about and secure better futures for our children.

 The main message of the Super Robot Wars franchise can essentially be summed up as thus: The philosophies of people participating in a war aren't always compatible, but if we can set our differences aside and work together, we will be able to protect our loved ones and make the world a better place.

 Asura's Wrath: Always keep your familial bonds in mind first, and never let vengeance truly cloud your judgement.
-It's somewhat subtle, but after asura turns into his completely berserk Wrath Form, he is not a completely mindless force, leaving those that are truly deserving of his anger as his main targets and never attacking innocent bystanders.
+It's somewhat subtle, but after Asura turns into his completely berserk Wrath Form, he's not a completely mindless force, leaving those that are truly deserving of his anger as his main targets and never attacking innocent bystanders.

-Somewhat less subtle is that Worshipping Jerkass Gods blindly, as well as treating this as a good thing, is bad, bad idea.
+Somewhat less subtle is that worshipping Jerkass Gods blindly, as well as treating this as a good thing, is a bad, bad idea.